ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 This example enables the `feeManagerConfig` at the first block with timestamp >= `1668950000`, enables `txAllowListConfig` at the first block with timestamp >= `1668960000`, and disables `feeManagerConfig` at the first block with timestamp >= `1668970000`.

-When the precompile is disabled, its storage will be wiped so it is necessary to re-apply the desired configuration.
+When a precompile disable takes effect (ie., after its `blockTimestamp` has passed), its storage will be wiped.
+If you want to reenable it, you will need to treat it as a new configuration.
 ## Chain Configs

 As described in [this doc](../nodes/maintain/chain-config-flags.md#subnet-chain-configs), each blockchain of Subnets can have its own custom configuration.
 If a Subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config file for this chain is located at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`.